Things to Do at Church of St. Francis of Assisi

 Things to Do Nearby

-UNESCO World Heritage Site famous for housing St. Francis Xavier's body, just a 2-minute walk away
+UNESCO World Heritage Site famous for housing St. Francis Xavier's body, located just 200 meters away

-One of Asia's largest churches with impressive Portuguese-Manueline architecture and golden bell
+One of Asia's largest churches known for its Portuguese-Manueline architecture and the famous Golden Bell, 300 meters from the church

 Church of St. Cajetan

-Beautiful baroque church inspired by St. Peter's Basilica in Rome with distinctive dome architecture
+Beautiful baroque church modeled after St. Peter's Basilica in Rome, featuring impressive dome architecture

 Viceroy's Arch

-Historic gateway built in 1597 marking the entrance to Old Goa with scenic views of the Mandovi River
+Historic gateway that once welcomed Portuguese viceroys to Goa, offering scenic views of the Mandovi River

 Tips & Advice